Tara Parker-Pope, MPH

 Second Century Award for Excellence in Health Care - Columbia University School of Nursing

-Prior to joining The Times in August 2007, I was the long-time Health Journal columnist for The Wall Street Journal, and also worked as a correspondent in the paper’s London and Dallas bureaus.
+I previously served as Chief Content Officer at Thrive Global, where I helped develop content that drove meaningful engagement and revenue.
+That experience gave me firsthand insight into corporate leadership, organizational pressure, and how ideas are translated inside complex businesses.
+I am the founding editor of both the New York Times Well and the Washington Post Well+Being sections.
+My years at The Wall Street Journal, where I covered marketing, consumer products, advertising and health, gave me a close view of how leaders navigate growth, competition and change across industries.
+I also worked as a correspondent in the WSJ London and Dallas bureaus.
 My first journalism jobs were in Texas, at the Houston Chronicle and the Austin American Statesman.
-I’ve written for O Magazine, Reader’s Digest, More Magazine, Ladies Home Journal and American Legion Magazine, and have made appearances on All In with Chris Hayes, The Today Show, Charlie Rose, Anderson Cooper, CNN, Dateline NBC, CBS Sunday Morning, Good Morning America and several NPR, WNYC and other radio programs.
+I’ve written for O Magazine, Reader’s Digest, More Magazine, Ladies Home Journal and American Legion Magazine, and have made appearances on All In with Chris Hayes, The Today Show, Charlie Rose, Anderson Cooper, CNN, Dateline NBC, CBS Sunday Morning, Good Morning America and NPR’s All Things Considered among many others.

 Books